FCACA: About FCACA World Rally Team

 Belonging to the brand FCACA, the FCACA World Rally Team was set up in 2008 to promote Chinese motorsports and compete in motorsport events at an international level.

 Team FCACA is the only Shanghai team to have competed in Group N in the China Rally Championship (CRC).
-Although a brand new force in the CRC, Team FCACA showed the potential and determination to reach the top level of China motorsports.
-In just the second year in the CRC competition, FCACA became the runner-up in the team's championship of season 2009 (only one point behind the champion team).
+In the second year in the CRC competition, FCACA became the runner-up in the team's championship of season 2009 (only one point behind the champion team).

-In 2010, with Finnish Champion Jari Ketomaa and Chinese Champion Rui Wang, Team FCACA steps forward to the international stage to compete in the SWRC and PWRC.
+In 2010, with Finnish Champion Jari Ketomaa and Chinese Champion Rui Wang, Team FCACA stepped forward to the international stage to compete in the SWRC and PWRC.